nevali/notebook/Metas.md

 70% of people seem to prefer the British female voice.

-If you would like to use the British female voice, just say 'that's fine'.
+If you would like me to use the British female voice, just say 'that's fine'.
 If you'd rather choose, just say 'a different one'.

-> that's fine, thanks
+> that's great, thanks

 Hi.
 How does that sound?